Canada established diplomatic relations with Bangladesh in 1972.

 In Canada, Bangladesh is represented by the High Commission for Bangladesh in Ottawa.

-Built upon shared values of democracy and pluralism, Canada’s relations with Bangladesh are focused on development cooperation, trade and investment, regional security and people-to-people links.
+Built upon shared values of democracy and pluralism, Canada’s relations with Bangladesh are focused on development cooperation, trade and investment, and people-to-people links.

 Parliamentary Secretary Deepak Obhrai visited Bangladesh in July 2009, while the then-Minister of International Cooperation Bev Oda visited the country in January 2011.
 Bangladeshi Foreign Minister Dipu Moni visited Ottawa in February 2011.